outaagunga/documentation/strategy-forex.md

 5. **Volume Confirmation**

-   * Volume must confirm participation, with volume exceeding the 20-period Volume SMA on the entry candle or within the surrounding 1–2 bars
+   * Volume confirmation rules are symmetric for LONG and SHORT trades and serve only to validate participation, not anticipate direction

 **Action:**
-→ Enter **SHORT** in the direction of the band walk
+→ Enter SHORT upon confirmed WALK_SHORT state
 → Set Initial Stop-Loss at the Middle Band (20 EMA) or StopATRMultiplier from entry, whichever results in a wider stop to account for volatility.
 Trail the stop-loss manually at the 20 EMA or Move to Break-even only after a pullback holds above the SD1 band following a close beyond SD2

 ## **Trade Management (Beginner-Safe Rules)**